Develop your innovative projects with Companies & Campus!

-Montpellier's PUI has considerable potential to help reduce the region's economic contrast by stimulating the creation of start-ups, fostering innovation in SMEs and improving its attractiveness to outside companies.
+Montpellier's PUI has considerable potential to help reduce the region's economic contrast.
+Supported by the University of Montpellier and a consortium of players from the research and innovation ecosystem, it stimulates the creation of start-ups, promotes innovation in SMEs and enhances the region's attractiveness to outside companies.

-Following a positive evaluation by the Comité des investissements Stratégiques et Structurants de l'Université de Montpellier (COMIS), the "Companies and Campus" call for projects has been relaunched in order to pursue its activities.
+Following a positive evaluation by the Montpellier PUI Implementation Committee (COMEX), the "Companies and Campus" call for projects was relaunched in order to pursue its action.

 Objectives

-In order to strengthen these medium- and long-term reception facilities, a budget financed by the PEI and PUI has been earmarked to remove any obstacles to this type of project (staff reinforcement, equipment requirements, purchase of consumables, etc.).
+To support these medium- and long-term facilities, a budget financed by the PEI and PUI has been earmarked to remove any obstacles to this type of project (staff reinforcement, equipment requirements, purchase of consumables, etc.).

 Target audience